ditac/performance-analyzer/docs/READER.md

 windows.

 * Is there a simpler approach?
 Why is alignment even necessary?
+The metrics written by the writer are not perfectly aligned.
+Additionally, unpredictable events like garbage collection can add a skew to metric publishing.

 * What happens when there are missing snapshots?
+No metrics are emitted.

 * What happens if there are multiple snapshots in the same window?
+The latest snapshot is considered.

 ### Correlation